nsd32/GTSv2/README.md

 Additional Features:

-Chat with the other players in your tournament
+Chat with the other players in your tournament.

-Get current weather, wind speed and wind direction of your location Locate the course you’re playing via google maps.
+Get current weather, wind speed and wind direction of your location.

+Locate the course you’re playing via google maps.